playfulprogramming/playfulprogramming/e2e/README.md

 Due to large snapshot images (2MB+), this project uses gitlfs, so make sure to install it if you need to run e2e tests

+After installation, all your git commands should work as expected!

 https://git-lfs.com/

 ### Installation